ilanasufrin/HuffPost-Tech-Jobs/HuffPost-Engineer-MachineLearning.md

 Responsibilities
 ----------------
 * Develop and optimize new and existing machine learning tools and products leveraging best of breed clustering and classification techniques
-* Actively develop new algorithms to take advantage of the massive data sets that Huffington Post has to build exciting and innovative new products
+* Actively develop new algorithms and fine tune existing ones to take advantage of the massive data sets that Huffington Post has to build exciting and innovative new products
 * Work on our next generation Stats architecture, recommendation systems and other data science technology products
 * Work with world class editorial, community and engineering teams to deliver products rapidly
+* Design algorithms to automate comment moderation, detect trending topics, defeat spam, and battle trolls with machine learning techniques and a corpus of nearly 300 million comments to help further tune our models

 Requirements
 --------------------